bazelbuild/rules_apple/doc/rules-ios.md

       <td><code>linkopts</code></td>
       <td>
         <p><code>List of strings; optional</code></p>
-        <p>A list of strings representing extra flags that the underlying
+        <p>A list of strings representing extra flags that should be passed to
-        <code>apple_binary</code> target created by this rule should pass to the
-        linker.</p>
+        the linker.</p>
       </td>
     </tr>
     <tr>